microcks/microcks.io/content/blog/microcks-realm-fix-for-apicurio.md

 APICurio studio is another great tool to start creating your API documentations via a fully integrated OpenAPI spec editor and adds features like ability to view your documentation live as teams collaborate and edit specs on the editor in real-time.

 A cool feature in APICurio is the ability to integrate seamlessly with Microcks to mock the API definition with just a single press of a button.
-This yields to a great developer experience overall as clients can start consuming mock endpoints with sample responses even if the actual API is going through the CI pipeline and yet to reach staging or production environments
+This yields to a great developer experience overall as clients can start consuming mock endpoints with sample responses even if the actual API is going through the CI pipeline and yet to reach staging or production environments.

-However, the latest version of Microcks (version 1.1.0 as of writing this post) doesn't work if we follow the APICurio docker-compose installation.
+However, the latest version of Microcks (version `1.1.0` as of writing this post) doesn't work if we follow the APICurio docker-compose installation.
 One of the main reason being the Keycloak realm in the APICurio installation is not uptodate for the changes made in Microcks, especially with the missing "user" role in the **microcks-app** client in the Keycloak realm setting.

 Also for users who just want to take the installation for a spin on localhost, may face the issue with SSL being a pre-requisite to using Keycloak with APICurio.
-I strongly **RECOMMEND** to ensure that you have TLS setup for anything in production, but I will provide steps to overcome this limitation for setting up APICurio and Microcks in development environments
+I strongly **RECOMMEND** to ensure that you have TLS setup for anything in production, but I will provide steps to overcome this limitation for setting up APICurio and Microcks in development environments.

-#### Downloading and getting ready with the APICurio setup
+## Downloading and getting ready with the APICurio setup

 The steps to setup APICurio are similar to the steps mentioned in their GitHub docker-compose readme page.
 As of writing this article, APICurio is @ version **BETA 2.46**

 - Clone the APICurio repository in a convenient location